 GRAPHICS / SOUND

-The graphics are beautiful on the ZX although it runs in black and white!
-Most of the original Atari ST) details are found here, which is rather pleasant.
-The sprites are funny and the animation is swift.
-The sound is limited offering only sound FX with no in-game music, but they are fine.
+The graphics are beautiful on the ZX although although they lack colors!
+Most of the original (Atari ST) details are present, which is rather pleasant.
+The ZX version has funny sprites, nice backgrounds and the animation is quite fast.
+The sound is limited to some basic sound effects only and no in-game music, but they are fine.
 A nice intro music is also included.

 On our video below you may watch the Sinclair ZX Spectrum and Amstrad CPC official releases plus an unofficial Commodore 64 preview.